svc-bi-concepts/test-mkdocs/docs/snowflake-setup.md

     ![Snowflake Sign-Up Page filled](./assets/screenshots/SnowSignup/SnowSignup2.png)

 2. Choose your preferred cloud provider (AWS, Azure, or GCP).
-We prefer AWS for this lab, and also in general this is the most popular choice, since new features are usually released on AWS first.
+We prefer **AWS** for this lab, and also in general this is the most popular choice, since new features are usually released on AWS first.
 Click **Get Started**.

     ![Snowflake Cloud Provider](./assets/screenshots/SnowSignup/SnowSignup3.png)

-    !!! warning "Big challenge upcoming"
+    !!! warning "Captcha"
-        Here, a captcha might appear, so you need to solve it to continue.
+        You might encounter a captcha here.

 3. You can either fill the next two forms or skip them.
 We recommend skipping them for now.